Syllabus

 University Policies

-Please conduct yourself with honesty and integrity.
+Conduct yourself with honesty and integrity.
 Do not submit others’ work as your own.
-For assignments and quizzes that allow you to work with a group, only put your name on what the group submits if you genuinely contributed to the work.
+Foassignments and quizzes that allow you to work with a group, only put your name on what the group submits if you genuinely contributed to the work.
 Work completely independently on exams, using only the materials that are indicated as allowed.
 Failure to observe academic honesty results in substantial penalties that can include failing the course.

 If you are a student with a disability requesting reasonable accommodations in this course, you need to contact Disability Accommodations and Support Services (DASS) located on the second floor of Arroyo Hall, via email accommodations@csuci.edu or call 805-437-3331.
 All requests for reasonable accommodations require registration with DASS in advance of need: https://www.csuci.edu/dass/students/apply-for-services.htm.
 Faculty, students and DASS will work together regarding classroom accommodations.
 You are encouraged to discuss approved.